qwertie/home/misc/Atlas-Shrugged-summary.md

 > "What war?
 What aggression?
 With the whole world starving [...] ?"

 > [...]
 "Internal enemies can be as great a danger to the people as external ones." [...]
 "No private businessman or greedy industrialist would have financed Project X [...]
 What profit could he expect from it? [...]
 Project X had to be a non-profit venture."

+(If you're wondering who _really_ invented the Xylophone, no, Rand won't say.
+I think the idea is that the SSI invented the Xylophone _because it's evil_, and the reason it is evil is _because it is publicly funded_, or maybe because it is non-profit.)

 Various men give speeches praising the invention and crediting Dr. Stadler for it.
 Ferris hands Stadler a printed speech and asks him to read it at the end of the hour.
 "In a civilized century, Ferris, in a civilized century!" he moans.
 Ferris gives veiled threats: "A personal opinion is the one luxury that nobody can afford today."
 Stadler approaches the stand when a young newsman runs forward and urges him to tell the truth, that he had nothing to do with it and to "Tell the country what sort of people are trying to rule it! [...]
 Tell them the truth!
 Save us!
 You're the only one who can!"